paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step3.md

  https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com`

+The purpose of this step is to have you execute a simple query against the IMBOB API in GraphQL Playground.
+Also, you'll execute a more complex query that uses pagination.

 ## Executing a Simple Query

 Let's do a simple query of the IMBOB API.
 In this task we're going to execute the query, `movies` to get a